Verizon/sbt-rig/README.md

   // the sbt-rig plugin is enabled (which should be all sub-modules) override def trigger = allRequirements

-  override def requires = RigPlugin
+  override def requires = verizon.build.RigPlugin

   override lazy val projectSettings = Seq(
     // this tells sonatype what profile to use